 Bessemer HUD

 The thrill of walking into an apartment that has been fully stocked by strangers!
-Do you know what a huge step it is for a women who has been living in and out of shelters for several years to reach this new incredible point in her life?
+Do you know what a huge step it is for a person who has been living in and out of shelters for several years to reach this new incredible point in life?
 To NOT stand in line for coffee in the morning?
-To fry an egg in her own kitchen again?
-To sit on her couch and not lose her seat if she leaves the room for a minute?
+To fry an egg in one's own kitchen again?
+To sit on one's couch and not lose the seat if you leave the room for a minute?
 To lie in a new bed at night with new linens and fluffy pillows?
-This is one the most profound experiences she will have had in a long time.
+This is one the most profound experiences these individuals will have had in a long time.

-The Social Worker assists each of these women as they search for a job closer to their new apartment; learn the bus routes; sign up for water and power bills.
-She stays in constant contact to help the women stay on target with their goals…if they cannot work they must find volunteer opportunities; they must keep up with their bills; they have to attend their support groups if there is a history of substance abuse.
+The Social Worker assists each of these program participants as they search for a job closer to their new apartment; learn the bus routes; sign up for water and power bills.
+She stays in constant contact to help the participants stay on target with their goals…if they cannot work they can find volunteer opportunities; they pay their bills; they attend support groups if there is a history of substance abuse.
+Rent is adjusted each time there is a change in their income.
 This is about bolstering their sense of pride by first providing housing and then BEING THERE for them to stay on track for success.

 FAQ